Klatcy/DSA-Project-.-Amazon-Product-Review-Analysis-/README.md

 •Each row represents a unique product, with aggregated reviewer data stored as comma-separated values

-- OrderID: Unique identifier for each order placed by a customer

-- CustomerID: Unique identifier of each customer

-- Product: Products sold by the store

-- Region : Region of each customers

-- OrderDate: Date the order was placed

-- Quantity: Quantity ordered for each product

-- Price Each: Price of each product

-- Total Sales:Total sales gotten for each product

-- Revenue: Revenue generated from the product sold

 ---
 ### Tools Used
 - Microsoft Excel {Download Here}{https://www.microsoft.com}